google-deepmind/reverb/README.md

 **Uniform Experience Replay**

-A set of the `N=1000` most recently inserted items are maintained.
+A set of `N=1000` most recently inserted items are maintained.
 By setting `sampler=reverb.selectors.Uniform()`, the probability to select an item is the same for all items.
 Due to `reverb.rate_limiters.MinSize(100)`, sampling requests will block until 100 items have been inserted.
 By setting